noraliu1212/INCS741/README.md

 ### Manual of Using the Rail Fence Cipher Application

+> [!NOTE]
-> Note: Before performing encryption or decryption, ensure that all input boxes are cleared.
+> Before performing encryption or decryption, ensure that all input boxes are cleared.

 #### Encryption:
 To encrypt a message using the Rail Fence Cipher: